How I more than doubled my Noun Project passive income

 Is pursuit of perfection ruining your momentum?

-In print design, a job doesn’t go to print until it’s as close to perfection as possible.
-In web design, it’s acceptable—almost the norm—to launch then tweak.
+The pursuit of perfection can get in the way of good design.
+With print, a job doesn’t go to print until it’s as close to perfection as possible.
+With web, it’s acceptable—almost the norm—to launch then tweak.
 If something doesn’t perform as expected, you can change it.
-It’s one of the hardest things for me to wrap my head around when I do web work […]

 What Walt Disney taught me about work and love

 In 2012, I resolved to work smarter and with more love, to raise the bar on creativity, and to deliver more every day for my clients and myself.
 This year also marked my first-ever trip to Disney World.
-What do these things have in common, you ask?